Canooq

 A TFSA is not the same as Livret A. It is a Canadian registered account with contribution room, tax rules, and possible investment risk if you invest inside it.

-• Not a French savings book
+• Not a international savings book

 • Can hold investments